jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 Note that in this example you did not fork the jupyterlab/jupyterlab repo or change the branch name to something other than "main" in the workflow config form.
-This is because you did not need to modify the JupyterLab codebase in order to fix this issue.
+This is because you did not need to modify the JupyterLab codebase to fix this issue.
 But if you were working on an issue that required you to modify the JupyterLab codebase, you would do the same thing that you did earlier with Lumino: fork the repo, create a branch with your fix, and then enter your fork and branch in the workflow config form before running the